 Want to cut back on the amount of meat you eat but not give it up entirely?
 Consider becoming an occasional vegetarian!

 Battery eggs or for industrially reared meat have no place in our food chain.
 The idea that a chicken can legally be reared from chick to full grown in a matter of weeks, crushed into a barn with no space to move, and never feel the sun on its back, absolutely incenses me.
-Intensive farming is unkind to animals, and due to the pressure it creates on the environment and the antibiotics often given to the animals, it is very bad for humans too.
+Intensive farming is unkind to animals.
+Due to the pressure it creates on the environment and the antibiotics often given to the animals, it is very bad for humans too.

 Do you feel something like this as well?
 Then consider joining my family and I as an occasional vegetarian.
 It’s delicious, good for you, and benefits your health and the family budget.
 Plus, it’s actually much easier than you might think.